karthik/ddd/02-data_documenting.md

 Felix Culpa means "stroke of luck", and this is a process that takes just the right amount of time so that it isn't overly time consuming, but it is also robust.
 One example of this could be a README to provide the human context, a machine readable statement of variables, and the raw data.

+# current avenues for publishing data

+A brief (one paragraph-ish) summary of the places that we can submit data papers to?

+## Elsevier's "data in brief"
+## Nature
+## "data" journal

 # What belongs in the minimal structure for researchers